EbbaGronvall/The-Sortinghat/README.md

 - I tried to fix it both in css and in JavaScript but where unsuccesfull.
 - I found information about how this might be because of the fact that it is an fontawesome icon.

+#### Update: this bug has now been resolved.
+It was fixed by changing the "invertColors" and "revertColors" to only apply to the button and not the shield-icon too.
 ## Deployment

 - I deployed the webpage to GitHub pages early in the process.